-When I knew I had to go out the house for something I would go in to a cold sweat, feel sick and sometimes struggle to catch my breath.
+When I knew I had to go out of the house for something I would go into a cold sweat, feel sick and sometimes struggle to catch my breath.

 I even made excuses to not go to things, I would initially feel a wave of relief when I had made my excuses and got out of going.